haythemdhieb/Movie_Genre_Classification/README.md

 # Movie_Genre_Classification
-In this project we aim to classify the genre of movie using a free public data set(https://github.com/ishmeetkohli/imdbGenreClassification/tree/master/data).
+In this project we aim to classify the genre of movie using a free public data set. (https://github.com/ishmeetkohli/imdbGenreClassification/tree/master/data).
 ## Environement Setup
 ================================================================================